-Pakistan International Airlines (PIA) intends to add more jumbo jets to its fleet to increase the number of flights on its international routes.
+Pakistan International Airlines (PIA new aircraft) intends to add more jumbo jets to its fleet to increase the number of flights on its international routes.

 In this regard, Abdullah Hafeez Khan, spokesman of PIA, said that the national airline will try to procure three wide body aircraft in the first quarter of 2023 and a tender will be launched in the coming weeks.

 Previously, various reports had claimed that the Pakistani national airline was eyeing Airbus A-330 and Boeing 787 jets.
 However, the reports did not specify which variants PIA will acquire.